 As a Caribbean holiday destination Barbados is a stunning island with a plethora of entertainment, culture and cuisine to make your trip a once in a lifetime experience.
 Another truly unique quality to this enchanting island is the people.
 Barbadians, more often referred to as Bajans, are warm and friendly souls, always ready to greet you with a sincere smile.
 Barbados is guaranteed to make every vacationer feel welcome and accepted, by the time you leave you will feel as you are not only leaving the isle but a part of yourself in Barbados and will want to return again and again.

 This villa does not have any reviews but the agent has 10 reviews for their other properties.

 This villa is:

-Outside this villa in Mullins Bay, BarbadosThis villa has a pool and a tennis court.
+Outside this villa in Mullins Bay, BarbadosThis villa has a pool, a barbecue and a tennis court.